brunodireito/cisuc-junior-series/_talks/talk1.md

 ---
-name: Vim Impetus Placerat Cotidieque Ad
+name: On the use of Graph-Neural Networks to decoding the valence in fMRI data
 speakers:
-  - Tolga Philip
+  - Claudia Campos
-track: Cat B
+track: Digital Health
 tags:
   - Talk
 ---